 We have substantial commitments for capital expenditures, including for the acquisition of new aircraft.
 As of September 30, 2003, we had firm purchase commitments for 67 aircraft from Boeing, with an estimated cost of approximately \$2.6 billion and options to purchase an additional 87 Boeing aircraft.
 During the second quarter of 2003, we agreed to defer firm deliveries of 36 Boeing 737 aircraft that were originally scheduled for delivery in 2005, 2006 and 2007.
 These aircraft will now be delivered in 2008 and beyond.
 Additionally, we reached an agreement with Boeing regarding the terms of delivery of the 11 Boeing 757-300 aircraft that we had on order as of September 30, 2003.
 We now expect to take delivery of five 757-300 aircraft in 2004.
 The final six 757-300 aircraft originally scheduled for delivery in late 2004 and the first half of 2005 have been substituted with six 737-800 aircraft expected to be delivered in the second half of 2005.
 Furthermore, the 757-300 option count has been reduced from 11 to zero.
-As a result, we have taken delivery of four Boeing aircraft in the fourth quarter of 2003, and expect to take delivery of 16 Boeing aircraft in 2004 (including the five 757-300 aircraft) and seven Boeing aircraft in 2005.
-Incorporating these changes to the Boeing order, we have firm purchase commitments for 63 Boeing aircraft with an estimated cost of approximately \$2.5 billion and options to purchase an additional 84 Boeing aircraft.
+As a result, we expect to take delivery of a total of four Boeing aircraft in the fourth quarter of 2003, 16 Boeing aircraft in 2004 (including the five 757-300 aircraft) and seven Boeing aircraft in 2005.
+Incorporating these changes to the Boeing order and excluding the two 737-800 aircraft delivered in October and November 2003, we have firm purchase commitments for 65 Boeing aircraft with an estimated cost of approximately \$2.5 billion and options to purchase an additional 84 Boeing aircraft.

-We currently have agreements in principle for the financing of six of the eleven 737-800 aircraft scheduled for delivery in 2004 and all five of the 757-300 aircraft scheduled for delivery in 2004.
+We currently have agreements in principle for the financing of the two remaining 737-800 aircraft scheduled for delivery in the fourth quarter of 2003, six of the eleven 737-800 aircraft scheduled for delivery in 2004 and all five of the 757-300 aircraft scheduled for delivery in 2004.
 We do not have backstop financing or any other financing currently in place for the remainder of the aircraft.
-In addition, we have firm commitments outstanding to purchase four spare engines related to the new Boeing aircraft for approximately \$25 million.
-We also expect to finalize financing of three spare engines that were delivered in the fourth quarter of 2003 by December 31, 2003.
-Otherwise, we do not have any financing currently in place for the remaining four spare engines contracted for delivery in 2004 and the first quarter of 2005.
+In addition, at September 30, 2003, we had firm commitments to purchase eight spare engines related to the new Boeing aircraft for approximately \$53 million.
+We have financing in place for the first three of these spare engines, which are scheduled for delivery between October and December 2003.
+We do not have any financing currently in place for the remaining five spare engines, which are scheduled to be delivered in 2004 and the first quarter of 2005.
 Further financing will be needed to satisfy our capital commitments for our firm aircraft.
 We can provide no assurance that sufficient financing will be available for the aircraft on order or other related capital expenditures.